 Once you rack up some cash back, you can redeem it for statement credits that reduce your credit card balance.

 - Pros: Earn 2% back on everything — 1% when you buy and another 1% when you pay your bill.

 - Ideal Shopper: This card is a good fit for someone who wants to earn cash back without keeping track of rotating bonus categories or spending caps.

 2. Discover it

 Another top rewards card perfect for last-minute holiday shopping is Discover it.
-With this no-fee cash back card in your wallet, you’ll earn 1% back on every purchase, plus an astounding 5% back on your first $1,500 spent in categories that rotate every quarter.
+With this no-fee cash back card in your wallet, you’ll earn 1% back on every purchase, plus an astounding 5% back on your first $1,500 spent in categories that rotate every quarter (but you have to remember to activate them).
 If that’s not enough, Discover promises to double the cash back you’ve earned after your first 12 months.

 A few consumer protections offered by Discover it can make your purchases that much safer.
 This card’s price protection, for example, can help you save money if you don’t get the best price on certain items you buy.

 Financial adviser David G. Niggel of Key Wealth Partners in Lancaster, Pennsylvania, explains how it works: “After purchasing an item, you see a flyer in the mail with the exact same item, but now it is significantly less,” he says.
 When that happens, you “follow your card’s procedure to report this, and they will refund you the difference.”